Dartvauder/NeuroSandboxWebUI/README.md

 ### Windows

-1) `Git clone` or [download](https://github.com/Dartvauder/NeuroChatWebUI/archive/refs/heads/main.zip) the repository
-2) Unzip the archive file to any location
+1) `Git clone https://github.com/Dartvauder/NeuroChatWebUI.git` to any location
-3) Run the `install.bat` and choose a version for installation
+2) Run the `install.bat` and choose a version for installation
-4) After installation, run `start.bat`
+3) After installation, run `start.bat`
-5) Select the file version and wait for the application to launch
+4) Select the file version and wait for the application to launch
-6) Have fun!
+5) Have fun!

 To get update, run `update.bat`

 ### Linux

-1) `Git clone` or [download](https://github.com/Dartvauder/NeuroChatWebUI/archive/refs/heads/main.zip) the repository
-2) Unzip the archive file to any location
+1) `Git clone https://github.com/Dartvauder/NeuroChatWebUI.git` to any location
-3) In the terminal, run the `pip install -r requirementsGPU.txt` or `pip install -r requirementsCPU.txt` and wait for installation of all dependencies
+2) In the terminal, run the `pip install -r requirementsGPU.txt` or `pip install -r requirementsCPU.txt` and wait for installation of all dependencies
-4) After installation, run `py appEN.py` or `py appRU.py`
+3) After installation, run `py appEN.py` or `py appRU.py`
-5) Wait for the application to launch
+4) Wait for the application to launch
-6) Have fun!
+5) Have fun!

 To get update, run `git pull`